davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ## Why use `noprelude` with `--extern`?
 [rationale-noprelude-with-extern]: #why-use-noprelude-with---extern

-rustc's existing behaviour of implicitly loading `std` and adding it to the extern prelude will not be changed as part of this RFC.
-Adding The `noprelude` modifier for `--extern` is necessary for use of the `--extern` flag to be equivalent to loading from a sysroot.

-Without `noprelude`, rustc adds crates to the extern prelude when passed in with `--extern`.
+Using `noprelude` allows `build-std` to closer match rustc's behaviour when it loads crates from the sysroot.
+Without `noprelude`, rustc adds `--extern` crates to the extern prelude.
 As a consequence, if a newly-built `alloc` were passed using `--extern alloc=alloc.rlib` then `extern crate alloc` would not be required to use the locally-built `alloc`, but it would be to use the pre-built `alloc`.
-This difference in how a crate is made available to rustc should not be observable to the user.
+This difference in how a crate is made available to rustc should not be observable to the user as they have not opted into the migration.

+Passing crates without `noprelude` with the existing prelude behaviour has also been a source of [bugs][wg-cargo-std-aware-40] in previous `-Zbuild-std` implementations.

 ↩ [*Preventing implicit sysroot dependencies*][preventing-implicit-sysroot-dependencies]